matt-sanders/pegan-manager/README.md

 ```
 Make sure you copy the .env.example file to .env and .env.testing respectively.

+Once set up you can run `php artisan serve` to get the front-end going, but note it's very much not finished.

 #### Unit Testing

 Tests can be run with: